 The pet products retailer and services provider organizes its business into two segments: merchandise (88% of sales in 2014 -- the last year it reported as a public company) and services (11%).
 The remaining 1% of revenue falls under its Other category.

 To support its business, PetSmart has a network of forward distribution centers and combination distribution centers.
 Its forward distribution centers fulfill consumable products that require rapid replenishment while the company's combination distribution centers handle both consumable and non-consumable items.
-PetSmart broke ground on a new distribution center in Bethel, Pennsylvania, in fall 2012.
-Completion of the $50-million facility, which will help alleviate demands on the pet products retailer's supply chain, is expected during the first quarter of 2014.

 Sales and Marketing

 As part of the company's marketing efforts, PetSmart extends its PetPerks loyalty program to customers, sending offers directly to them based on their purchasing activities.
-The retailer also relies on its PetSmart.com website -- complete with a community feature -- and selected social networking sites to keep its brand name in front of existing and potential consumers.
+The retailer also relies on its PetSmart.com website -- complete with a community feature -- pet360.com, and selected social networking sites to keep its brand name in front of existing and potential consumers.